-My research focuses on developing both theoretical and quantitative models to study unique aspects of influencer marketing, given the high-dimensional heterogeneity in influencers, content, and user preferences on social media.
-I seek to provide managerial insights on how firms can 1) optimize their influencer selection and 2) design more effective influencer marketing content.
+My research focuses on developing both analytical and empirical models to study unique aspects of influencer marketing, given the large heterogeneity in influencers, content, and user preferences on social media.
+I seek to provide managerial insights on how firms can 1) optimize their influencer selection and pricing, and 2) design more effective influencer marketing content.
 In addition to modeling the strategic interactions between firms, influencers, and users, I am interested in leveraging cutting-edge machine learning methods, such as deep generative models, causal machine learning and Bayesian econometrics, and big data on unstructured content (text, images, video, etc.) to empirically test and investigate that heterogeneity, guiding marketing managers to make data-driven decisions in influencer marketing.

 Mega or Micro?
 Optimal Influencer Selection by Follower Elasticity (Zijun Tian, Ryan Dew and Raghuram Iyengar)